Resignation Letter for Hospital Jobs: Samples for Staff Nurse, Doctor, & Pharmacist (Free Templates)

 - Notice Period: Check the last working date carefully and state it explicitly to avoid confusion (e.g., ‘My last working day will be March 15, 2026’)

-- Body of the Letter: Express gratitude and share your overall positive work experience subtly.
+- Body of the Letter: Express gratitude and subtly share your overall positive work experience.
 This is where you acknowledge the opportunities you have had and the growth you have experienced.

 - Transition Offer: Include a brief statement expressing your willingness to assist with the handover process.
 It demonstrates professionalism and shows your commitment to ensuring a smooth and responsible transition.